Certain words that are called power words, emotive words, or trigger words all mean the same thing.

 Fantastic: If you write a bestselling novel, what do you do?

 The word imagine solves the problem with if in long conditionals.

-Used sparingly it can have a positive effect in articles that relate to holidays, retirement or investing for example.
+Used sparingly, it can have a positive effect on articles that relate to holidays, retirement, or investing, for example.